Roby Gauthier, Ph.D.

 Selected Publications

-1. low_salt.png
+1. cathode.png

 Formation Accelerated Stress Test (FAST): A New Technique to Study Anode Passivation in Lithium-ion Cells using Differential Capacity, Low Salt Concentration and Low Temperature.